-This volunteer student group of ten to twelve members meets every six weeks to provide feedback on LFGSM's programs and services.
-These students have an opportunity to connect in a small group setting with their peers and LFGSM staff.
+The Student Advisory Group (SAG) offers feedback on LFGSM's programs, initiatives and student services.
+This volunteer group is comprised of ten to twelve students and meets every six weeks.
+Students have an opportunity to connect in a small group setting with their peers and LFGSM staff to provide real time, consistent feedback.
 Terms are typically one to two years.